For an in-depth guide to all types of reverb, please see this article about the Best Reverb Pedals organized by Type.

 Best Reverb Pedals with Tremolo (Stereo)

 Flint partners three classic and completely unique reverb algorithms with the pulsating and hypnotic tremolo pioneered in vintage amplifier tremolo circuits.
-The ambience effects comprise the classic ’60s Spring Tank Reverb, the inventive ’70s Electronic Plate Reverb and the nostalgic ’80s Hall Rack Reverb, while the tremolo tones include the sonically complex ’61 Harmonic Tremolo, the swampy and sultry ’63 Power Tube Tremolo and the sharp and balanced ’65 Photocell Tremolo.
+The ambiance effects comprise the classic ’60s Spring Tank Reverb, the inventive ’70s Electronic Plate Reverb and the nostalgic ’80s Hall Rack Reverb, while the tremolo tones include the sonically complex ’61 Harmonic Tremolo, the swampy and sultry ’63 Power Tube Tremolo and the sharp and balanced ’65 Photocell Tremolo.
 Reverb has controls for Color (tone), Decay and Mix, while tremolo features knobs for Intensity and Speed.
 Together, they let you get everything from splashy, pulsing twang to throbbing, swampy blues and serene reverberated pads.
+V2 extends the range of the tremolo’s speed to all the way down to 1Hz and makes the pre-delay time adjustable

 A compact Stereo Reverb + Tremolo with 3 Reverb modes (Spring, Plate or Room) and tap-tempo enabled Harmonic, Vibrato, or Sine Wave Tremolo.
 Each effect has its own separate footswitch and can be placed first in the chain for extra flexibility.
 The controls have dual functions accessible by holding the Color knob, and they are clearly labeled in black fonts for Tremolo and white fonts for Reverb.
 Reverb Trails, remote switching system compatibility, Expression Pedal and Tap-Tempo inputs round up the features.